vikky-noelle/Documentation/linux/README.md

 - `Dd if=/dev/zero of=ramu bs=1M count=10` will create a 10MB file with the name of Ramu.
 - `free` gives information on processes, eg. `free -h` will give the ram usage.
 - `locate` command is also used to find files but it is not in real time and hence there is a lag between results.
 It is not enabled in systems by default.
 You can't use it to find files that were created a few minutes ago since locate is based upon indexing, and index is not updated in real time.
+- `du` is used to see the size of a file, most common parameters are `-k` and `-h` to see the size in kb or human readable format respectively.
+- **Verbose** basically means more information and is often denoted by `-v`, check whether a command has the verbose feature in it or not because not every command supports it.